Sociafy

 Conversion Doesn’t Happen by Accident; It Happens by Design

 Converting followers into donors is not about posting more fundraising appeals.
 It is about designing a system that guides your audience from passive awareness to active support.
 It requires a clear fundraising objective, a frictionless donation journey, and a consistent narrative that normalises giving.
 When you move from simply building visibility to creating structured fundraising pathways, your social media presence becomes a powerful and sustainable asset for your mission.
-For a broader perspective on growing your presence, see our pillar page on [LINK: How Charities Can Grow on Social Media (Without Wasting Budget)].
+For a broader perspective on growing your presence, see our page on How Charities Can Grow on Social Media (Without Wasting Budget)

 FAQ